andrcuns/addon-storyshots-wdio/README.md

 This will assume you have a storybook running on at _<http://localhost:6006>_.
 Internally here are the steps:

-- Launches a Chrome headless using [puppeteer](https://github.com/GoogleChrome/puppeteer)
+- Launches instances of remote web driver using [WebdriverIO](https://webdriver.io/)
 - Browses each stories (calling _<http://localhost:6006/iframe.html?...>_ URL),
 - Take screenshots & save all images under \_\_image_snapshots\_\_ folder.